dart-archive/www.dartlang.org/src/site/tools/observatory/allocation-profile.markdown

 ---
 layout: default
 title: "Allocation Profile"
-description: "Observatory's Allocation Profile feature lets you examine memory use in old space and new space in your Dart application."
+description: "Observatory's Allocation Profile feature lets you examine memory use in old generation and new generation in your Dart application."
 header:
   css: ["observatory.css"]
 ---